ZJUFanLab/bulk2space/bulk2space/README.md

 ### 1. <a id="Installation">Installation</a>
 The installation should take a few minutes on a normal computer.
-To install SpaGCN package you must make sure that your python version is over `3.8`.
+To install bulk2space package you must make sure that your python version is over `3.8`.
 If you don’t know the version of python you can check it by:
 ```python
 import platform
 platform.python_version()